Khurr4m123/Khurr4m123.github.io/_posts/2020-08-23-Resources to learn Japanese.md

 Reading is a very useful skill, and elementary reading skills is often a prerequisite to speaking.
 Reading comprises of Kanji, grammar and vocabulary, but the hardest part is combining both.
 Let’s list the main resources learners use to supplement learning these:

 **Kanji**
-–	Remembering the Kanji (RTK)
+*	Remembering the Kanji (RTK)
-–	Wanikani
+*	Wanikani
-–	Kanji Textbook
+*	Kanji Textbook

 **Vocabulary**
-–	Anki or memrise (recommended)
+*	Anki or memrise (recommended)
-–	Android/IOS Apps (e.g. Kanji study)
+*	Android/IOS Apps (e.g. Kanji study)
-–	Vocabulary textbooks (wouldn’t recommend)
+*	Vocabulary textbooks (wouldn’t recommend)

 **Grammar**
-–	SRS application: Anki
+*	SRS application: Anki
-–	Grammar Textbook (recommended)
+*	Grammar Textbook (recommended)

 **Combined**
-–	Duolingo or lingodeer
+*	Duolingo or lingodeer
-–	*Immersion
+*	Immersion

-*At the end of the day, resources such as those listed above are just supplements.
+At the end of the day, resources such as those listed above are just supplements.
 If you have already been using these kinds of resources for a while now, I’d suggest attempting to read an easy Japanese book or listen to a podcast.